joshbegley/nyt-latest/README.md

 **Braves stay in wild-card race despite injuries, shaky offense**\
-`“We’ve got a lot of opportunity in front of us, but we’ve just got to make it happen," said first baseman Matt Olson.`\
+`“We’ve got a lot of opportunity in front of us, but we’ve just got to make it happen," first baseman Matt Olson said.`\
 https://nytimes.com/athletic/5757349/2024/09/09/braves-stay-in-wild-card-race/

 **What has to happen for the Tigers to make a playoff push?**\